-The primary themes of the collection include:
+The collection’s primary themes include:

-Nez Perce culture - prehistoric and historic
+Nez Perce culture and history

 Nez Perce contact with missionaries and Christian influence